"Starlight In The East"

 LOVE WILL ENDURE 1966 N?

-Greg Lake's solo album Greg (Chrysalis CHR 1357, UK, 1981) with his version of the unreleased Dylan/Springs song LOVE YOU TOO MUCH - the song was also released as a single (Chrysalis CHS 2553, UK, 1981) - scans by Dave Plentus
+Greg Lake's solo album Greg (Chrysalis CHR 1357, UK, 1981) with his version of the unreleased Dylan/Springs song LOVE YOU TOO MUCH - the song was also released as a single (Chrysalis CHS 2553, UK, 1981) - scans by David Plentus

 Lake.jpg (40783 bytes)